ShopBonsai/docs/docs/data/index.md

 Exports are available either once every 24 hours (default) or every 8 hours.
 To select a cadence, please specify your preference to your point of contact at Bonsai.
 In either case, data is lagged by 8 hours, i.e., data made available at 16:00 UTC will cover the period from 00:00 to 08:00 UTC for the same day.

-## Destinations
+## Destination

-There are three data export destinations: S3 (default/preferred), GCS, and email.
-You can choose to have one or multiple destinations for the same exports simultaneously.

-If you choose either S3 or GCS bucket as the export destination, the bucket name will be supplied to you after you confirm the destination type.
+The destination for these exports is an AWS S3 data bucket.
+The bucket name will be supplied to you after you request data exports.

-### S3 Bucket

-An S3 bucket provided to you by Bonsai.
-This is the default/preferred destination.

-#### Authorization
+### Authorization

 You should use the same AWS keys as described [here](/docs/product-feeds/getting-started).

-#### Access
+### Access

 To access the data in the bucket, you can use the AWS CLI or any SDK of your choice.
 Here is an example command for how to access your bucket data using the CLI: